-I have been watching the men in my life react to #metoo.
+And, since last fall, I have been watching every single one of them react to #metoo.

 The men telling me these things are overcome with regret, fear, shame.
-They are uncomfortable upon recognizing in themselves, often for the first time ever, behaviors they already recognize in others as despicable.
+They are afraid of punishment, but more than that, they are uncomfortable upon recognizing in themselves, for the first time ever, behaviors they already recognize in others as despicable.
 They are not making excuses for it, and they cannot change the past, and they do not know what to do about it.

-I am glad about this.
-It is a view over the wall from where the rest of us have been, participating in the surge of #metoo, reviewing the mental tally we have long kept privately of the shitty events that have forever affected the way we see men, and sex, and ourselves.
-So, I am heartened that people I care about who have been born and socialized as men are paying attention and having their own reckoning.
-It is right.
-Everyone is cleaning house.
+I’m glad about this.
+It’s a view over the wall from where the rest of us have been, participating in the surge of revelations, reviewing the mental tally we have long kept privately of the shitty events that have forever affected the way we see men, and sex, and ourselves.
+So, I’m heartened that people I care about who have been born and socialized as men are paying attention and having their own reckoning.
+It’s proper that everybody is cleaning house right now.

 Some men have asked me what I think they can and should do.
 And I do have some thoughts on that.

 So, for whatever it’s worth, if you are a man in this world and you are unclear about what to do in these precarious times, or ever, when you have potentially fucked up and hurt someone by sexually dominating them against their will, I offer my two cents.
 Take it or leave it.

 - First, and probably against any legal advice you’d ever get:

 Apologize.
 Find the person you hurt and apologize.